Turkey–United States relations: Shifting Dynamics (Clean break, memorandum)

-In 1999 Turkish general election, Bülent Ecevit's Democratic Left Party (DSP) emerged as the biggest party and swept the board in most of Turkey's western provinces after the capture of Kurdistan Worker's Party's leader Abdullah Öcalan who was ousted from Syria.
+In the 1999 Turkish general election, Bülent Ecevit's Democratic Left Party (DSP) emerged as the biggest party and swept the board in most of Turkey's western provinces after the capture of Kurdistan Workers' Party leader Abdullah Öcalan, who was ousted from Syria.
 57th government of Turkey was a win for Ecevit and Ecevitism.

 Iraq (Terrorism)

 1995:PM Ciller to President Clinton 5:30: "they [U.S.] know about this.
 This land became a "No Man's Land".
 Without authority.
 It is not our making.
 It is not only our responsibility either."

 1999 capture and subsequent trial and conviction of PKK leader.

 Turkey saw the U.S. failure to halt PKK activities in northern Iraq (Northern Safe Zone) as evidence of a double standard with respect to terrorism and Turkey's security more broadly.
 Turkey performed: